pulse2percept/pulse2percept/doc/topics/encoders.rst

 electrodes may pulse together; see :ref:`topics-rasters`.
 PRIMA uses no raster;
 all 378 pixels may be illuminated at once.
-With ``safe_mode=True``, :py:class:`~pulse2percept.implants.retina.PRIMAPivotal` checks the documented projector settings (3.5 mW/mm^2, 30 Hz, 0.7--9.8 ms ON durations, and duty cycle <= 0.294).
+With ``safe_mode=True``, :py:class:`~pulse2percept.implants.retina.PRIMAPivotal` checks the documented projector settings (880 nm, 3.5 mW/mm^2, 30 Hz, 0.7--9.8 ms ON durations, and duty cycle
+<= 0.294).
 This is not a biological safety check or a demonstrated hardware maximum.
+That envelope is specific to the pivotal projector: research arrays with no published envelope of their own raise on ``safe_mode=True`` rather than borrow it.

 Encoders can also quantize timing with ``clock`` and gray levels with ``n_levels``.
 These constraints are conservative: quantization may lower a